On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Statement and Proof of Phase II

 \item[iii)] ${\bf Q}(0)=0$.

 \end{itemize}

 \end{lemma}

-Because we will be using the Polynomial Implementation Lemma repeatedly to construct our polynomial composition, we need to interpolate functions outside of $\K$, the filled Julia set for $P$.
+Because we will be using the Polynomial Implementation Lemma repeatedly to construct our polynomial composition, we need to interpolate functions outside of $\calK$, the filled Julia set for $P$.
 Indeed, as we saw in the Polynomial Implementation Lemma (Lemma \ref{PIL}), the solutions to the Beltrami equation converge to the identity precisely because the supports of the Beltrami data become small in measure.
-However, $\calE$ is only defined on a subset of $U$ and hence we will need to map a suitable subset of $U$ on which $\calE$ is defined to a domain which contains $\K$, and correct the conjugated error using the Polynomial Implementation Lemma.
+However, $\calE$ is only defined on a subset of $U$ and hence we will need to map a suitable subset of $U$ on which $\calE$ is defined to a domain which contains $\calK$, and correct the conjugated error using the Polynomial Implementation Lemma.
 The trick to doing this is that we choose our subset of $U$ such that the mapping to blow this subset up to $U$ can be expressed as a high iterate of a map which is defined on the whole of the Green's domain $V_h$, not just on this subset.
-This will allow us to interpolate outside $\K$.
-Further, we will then use the Polynomial Implementation Lemma once more to `undo' the conjugating map and its inverse. \\
+This will allow us to interpolate outside $\calK$.
+Further, we will then use the Polynomial Implementation Lemma twice more to `undo' the conjugating map and its inverse.

-The two key considerations in the proof are controlling loss of domain (which is measured by the function $\delta$ in the statement above), and showing that the error in our polynomial approximation to the function $\calE$ (measured by the quantity $\epsilon_2$ above) is mild.
-In controlling loss of domain, one main difficulty will arise in converting between the hyperbolic metrics of different domains, $U$ and $V_{2h}$.
-The techniques for controlling loss of domain will be the Fitting Lemma, and the fact that $(V_{2h},0)\rightarrow (U,0)$ in the \Car topology as $h\rightarrow 0_+$ combined with the Target Lemma.
-As stated above, we will apply the Polynomial Implementation Lemma to our conjugated version of $\calE$ which will be $\phi_{2h}\circ \calE\circ \phi_{2h}^{-1}$ in what we call the `During' portion of the error calculations.
-To approximate $\calE$ itself rather than this conjugated version, we then wish to `cancel' the conjugacy, so `During' is bookended by `Up' and `Down' portions, in which we apply the Polynomial Implementation Lemma to get polynomial compositions which are arbitrarily close to $\phi_{2h}$ and $\phi_{2h}^{-1}$, respectively, on suitable domains. \\
+The two key considerations in the proof are controlling loss of domain (which is measured by the function $\delta$ in the statement above), and showing that the error in our polynomial approximation to the function $\calE$ (measured by the quantity $\epsilon_2$ above) is mild and in particular can be made as small as desired.
+In controlling loss of domain, one main difficulty will arise in converting between the hyperbolic metrics of different domains, $U$ and $V_{2h}$ and we will deal with this by means of the convergence of the pointed domains $(V_{2h},0)$ to $(U,0)$ in the \Car topology as $h$ tends to zero.
+One last thing is worth mentioning: since this result involves many functions and quantities which depend on one another, the interested reader is encouraged to make use of the dependency tables in the appendices to help keep track of them.